 Roger Farr

-Described as "a poet of great heart and aesthetic/political commitment", Roger Farr is the author Surplus (2006), Means (2012), and IKMQ (2012), a finalist for the BC Book Prize in Poetry in 2013.
-His most recent book is I Am a City Still But Soon I Shan't Be (2019).
-After Villon is forthcoming in April of 2022.
+Described as "a poet of great heart and aesthetic/political commitment", Roger Farr is the author of five books of poetry: Surplus (2006), Means (2012), IKMQ (2012), a finalist for the BC Book Prize in Poetry in 2013, I Am a City Still But Soon I Shan't Be (2019), and most recently, After Villon (2022).
+The Amorous Comrade, a collection of essays on anarchism and sexual politics, is forthcoming in 2024.